Genealogy: Ethnic Heritage Links

 The Library of Congress lists sources available there and at other large libraries for researching Scottish ancestry.

-Links to resources, services, and societies that focus specifically on Welsh genealogy.
+Links to resources that focus specifically on Welsh genealogy.

 East European Genealogical Society